metaperl/pure-python-web-development/jupyterbook/class-a.md

 YC Prototypes #2: Building Magic in 2.4 hours

 ## Panel
-Panel is part of an impressive tool stack.
+Panel is part of [the  impressive Holoviz tool stack](https://holoviz.org).
 It is focused on making visualization simple and powerful.

 ### Built on Bokeh